rearrangement/website/src/content/blog/dualbooting.md

 ## Why leave Windows?

-I have left the Windows community because of many bugs, little customizability, and a massive dependency on Microsoft Store.
+I have (partially) left the Windows community because of many bugs, little customizability, and a massive dependency on Microsoft Store.

 ## Windows Bugs: